iwr-wasteless/iwr/README.md

 technology to solve the problem(s) you described above.

 #### Describe your solution.
 How can blockchain technology address the problem? *
-Charge rate payers for the amount of mass that they add to general waste bins, by having a weight machine built-in to garbage trucks.
-Scalable, distributed app frameworks like [Holochain](https://holochain.org) could be used to make the data transparent and the app scalable.
+Charge rate payers for the amount of mass that they add to general waste bins, e.g. by having a weight machine built-in to garbage trucks, and/or into each general waste bin, or measured by a portable scale used by garbage collection staff (this would work for rear-loaders or front-loaders, but would be more labour intensive than the other two options).
+A scale in each bin would be more expensive but scales aren't expensive, and would allow for bin users to verify that the amounts measured and recorded on their accounts are correct, like with water and electricity meters.
+Scalable, distributed app frameworks like
+[Holochain](https://holochain.org) could be used to make the data transparent and the app scalable.

 If there are dedicated bins for recycling (even for particular recyclable